 The design has been completely dedicated to catering better functionality to make sure the sound engineers receive the worth of each penny.
 To sum it up, if you seek features at a low price tag with no interest in design, the devices in the $500 range will serve best.

-Conclusion – Which is the Best Studio Monitor under 500 Dollars?
+Conclusion – Which is the Best Studio Monitor under $500?

 Our readers also like PreSonus Eris E8 which is also an amazing monitor speaker but still, it doesn’t beat the sound quality provided by the HS8 by Yamaha.
 If you were to buy a new Monitor Speaker right away, I would suggest going for the HS8.
 If it’s not something that suits you then you can’t go wrong with the Eris E8.

 What are you waiting for now?
 Get a new Studio Monitor and get started with your professional career now!
 If these are little out of your budget, you can check the budget monitor speakers or you can go with speakers that cost around $300!

 Know any monitor that should be on this list?
 Let us know in the comments and we will add it ASAP!